 The trouble with consumerism is it’s superficial.
 We’re not really educated on brand support.
 We’re totally spoiled since we can buy anything, from anywhere, by just a click of a button.
-Our shopping revolution has grown and evolved.
+The shopping revolution has grown and evolved.
 Our generation thrives on it.
 The rise of population, production, and propulsion has interconnected people and products.
-This post is for the shoppers that want to shop consciously too make a difference in the world.
+So, this post is for the shoppers that want to shop consciously too make a difference in the world.
 Not just consume.

 Brand support creates Iconic Brands

 If you haven’t heard the name Mondelez International here’s your chance.
 Why would you want to learn about this company?
 Maybe because it has some of the most powerful and iconic brands in the world.
 Or maybe because it helps to know how large corporations are conducting business.